Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

-Separate research efforts are ongoing, exploring the \textit{well-founded semantics}~\cite{van_gelder_well-founded_1991} as an alternative to the answer-set semantics (e.g., see Seaso in~\cite{esterhuyse_thesis}).
-These semantics are closely related, but they differ in a crucial detail: like the original, greedy semantics, the well-founded semantics ensures that every specification has a unique logical interpretation, and like the answer-set semantics, facts' values preserve all specified constraints on truth and falsity via \eflint{}'s enumerated and checked instances.
-The trick is that the well-founded semantics `isolates' troublesome facts, by assigning them a third `unspecified' value, marking the presence of a cycle or the breaking of a symmetry if another value was assigned instead.
-In practice, this protects truth and falsity from logical symmetries and cycles in unrelated facts.
-This makes unstratified specifications more useful, and their underlying problems easier for users to diagnose.
-Desirably, the well-founded semantics and answer-set semantics align in an intuitive way: truth and falsities in the former have the same value in \textit{all} interpretations of the latter~\cite{van_gelder_well-founded_1991}.
+In an on-going, separate research effort we are exploring the \textit{well-founded semantics}~\cite{van_gelder_well-founded_1991} as an alternative to the answer-set semantics (e.g., see the related Seaso language in~\cite{esterhuyse_thesis}).
+These semantics are closely related, but they differ in a crucial detail: like \eflint{}'s original `greedy' semantics, the well-founded semantics ensures that every specification has a unique answer, and like the answer-set semantics, the truth assignment of the answer preserve the constraints imposed by derivation rules.
+The trick is that the well-founded semantics assigns unknown as a distinct value to instances, and does so to those instances whose truth or falsity would be inconsistent with the constraints.
+The well-founded semantics thus marks and isolates troublesome instances for users to diagnose.
+In the prior \lstinline-auctioneer- example, the set of bidders remains clear and determined, but whether each bidder is an auctioneer is unspecified, because any Boolean valuation would arbitrarily prefer one instance over another.
+The well-founded semantics and answer-set semantics align in an intuitive way: truth and falsities in the former have the same value in \textit{all} answers of the latter~\cite{van_gelder_well-founded_1991}.
 That is, the well-founded semantics can be understood to `summarise' the answer-set semantics.
-Work remains to adapt this semantics to \eflint{} and to determine which semantics for reasoning by default is most suitable.